Naereen/phd-thesis/README.md

 # "My PhD thesis"
-## « Applications of single- and multi-players multi-armed bandits algorithms for Internet of Things networks »
+## « Multi-players Bandit Algorithms for Internet of Things Networks »
-This repository contains the LaTeX code of my PhD thesis, written by [Lilian Besson](https://perso.crans.org/besson/), entitled "Applications of single- and multi-players multi-armed bandits algorithms for Internet of Things networks".
+This repository contains the LaTeX code of my PhD thesis, written by [Lilian Besson](https://perso.crans.org/besson/), entitled "Multi-players Bandit Algorithms for Internet of Things Networks".

 ## Calendar
 - I started to think about the outline in January 2019, I started to play with the template end of January, and to seriously write middle of February 2019.